 Skip to main content

-Emergency Airway Management (EAM) At The Front Door (blended)
+Emergency Airway Management at the Front Door (11 CPD points)

-A bespoke airway course designed to upskill emergency physicians to deliver high quality advanced airway management and emergency anaesthesia during patient resuscitation in the Emergency Department.
+A bespoke airway course designed to upskill clinicians to deliver high quality advanced airway management and emergency anaesthesia during patient resuscitation in the Emergency Department and prehospital setting.

 This course has been developed to address the teaching and training need in EAM and takes advantage of: